-This day is to celebrate one of those very bonds, one that has sparked many stories, movies and songs; the bond of sisterhood.
-So here is to you, all the sisters out there that cared for us, helped us and even helped shape us into who we are today – Sister’s Day!
+This day is to celebrate one of those very bonds, one that has sparked many stories, movies, and songs; the bond of sisterhood.
+So here’s to you, all the sisters out there that cared for us, helped us and even helped shape us into who we are today!

-History of Sister’s Day
+History of National Sisters Day

 The history of sisters is something to view back as far as time goes back.
-A sister was one that you confided in, asked question to the older ones, guided the younger ones, and were there to help them either way during the bad times, and celebrate with them on the good times.
+A sister was one that you confided in, asked a question to the older ones, guided the younger ones, and we’re there to help them either way during the bad times, and celebrate with them on the good times.

-How to celebrate Sister’s Day
+How to celebrate National Sisters Day

 That is the important thing – spend the time with your sister(s), enjoy yourselves and reclaim that bond from childhood if any of it has drifted or stretched thin.
 Make the time to reconnect, and remember that while we are all here, it is the bonds with one another that we share that really makes the life blossom from existence into a beautiful cornucopia of craziness we all call life.